 CFC rules cover transactions between Slovene companies and related entities that are not taxed under CIT Act-2 and in which the Slovene company by itself, or together with associated enterprises, holds direct or indirect participation of more than 50% of the voting rights, directly or indirectly owns more than 50% of capital, or is entitled to receive more than 50% of the profits of that entity.
 Such related entity shall be considered a CFC in case the actual CIT paid by the related entity is lower than half the CIT that the entity would be required to pay based on the valid CIT system in Slovenia for such income.
 Income that falls under the scope of a CFC is so-called passive income, such as interest or other income from financial assets, property rights, or other income arising from intellectual property, dividends, and income from the disposal of shares, income from financial leasing, etc. This shall, however, generally not apply if it is clear from the facts and circumstances that the CFC carries on an economic activity for which it has personnel, equipment, assets, and premises available.

-As of 1 January 2020, implemented provisions of exit taxation to the Slovene tax legislation shall be put into effect.
+As of 1 January 2020, implemented provisions of exit taxation to the Slovene tax legislation were put into effect.
 Exit taxation for cross-border situations is determining when the taxpayer is ought to disclose the hidden reserves for the transferred assets and to include the relevant value in the tax base.
 The purpose in this regard is to tax the value of possible capital gain that was created in Slovenia when that gain itself had not yet been realised at the time of the exit.
 The CIT Act defines 'hidden reserves' as the difference between fair and tax value of the transferred assets at the time of the transaction.
 'Fair value' is defined as a market value unlike tax value, which represents the amount determined for the relevant asset in the CIT return.
 If the difference between fair and tax value is negative, hidden reserves shall be deemed as equal to zero.
 The CIT Act also defines the criteria when and how a taxpayer that is required to include hidden reserves in one's taxable base is eligible to exercise the tax deferral.
 Particularly, Slovene domestic legislation entitles a taxpayer, if the required conditions are met, to a five-year deferred tax payment.

 Hybrid Mismatch Rules

-As of 1 January 2020, implemented provisions of Hybrid Mismatch Rules to the Slovene tax legislation will come into effect.
+As of 1 January 2020, implemented provisions of Hybrid Mismatch Rules to the Slovene tax legislation have come into effect.
 Hybrid mismatches arise from interaction between legal systems and, in practice, result in a situation of double deduction, deduction of income in a country without inclusion in the taxable base of another, or non-taxation of the income in a country that is not included in the taxable base of another.
 A particularity of the hybrid mismatch section of the CIT Act is that the related entities are not defined as in other sections of the CIT Act.
 Thus, the relevant entities for the purpose of Hybrid Mismatch Rules are defined as the participation of more than 50% (instead of the common participation of 25%).